-The field of environmental health provides numerous career roles and possible occupations.
-Private industry, government units, universities, and private research organizations health, including the role of air pollution in causing cancer and lung diseases as well as aggravating chronic conditions such as heart disease.
+Still another issue is the impact of air quality on human health, including the role of air pollution in causing cancer and lung diseases as well as aggravating chronic conditions such as heart disease.
 Some regions face a continuing and growing threat to the environment from air pollution.
-Several US cities, such as those located in the Los Angeles basin of Southern California, face occasional episodes of significant air pollution.
-Fortunately, air quality has shown improvement in Southern California and elsewhere in the United States during the past few decades.
+Several US cities, such as those located in the Los Angeles basin of southern California, face occasional episodes of significant air pollution.
+Fortunately, air quality has shown improvement in southern California and elsewhere in the United States during the past few decades.
 In contrast, many cities in the rapidly industrializing nations of the developing world are experiencing declines in air quality due to the increasing use of fossil fuels.

 Finally, war and terrorism can have devastating impacts upon the environment.
 Some of these potential impacts include the destruction of fauna and flora, exposure of the population to hazardous radiation from spent munitions, and water pollution caused by the manufacture of nuclear weapons.
-(Refer to Chapter 8.)
-Recently, health officials and the public have been concerned about threats to the environment from the intentional release of infectious biological
+(Refer to the chapter on ionizing and nonionizing radiation.)
+Recently, health officials and the public have been concerned about threats to the environment from the intentional release of infectious biological agents such as the agent that causes anthrax.
+(Refer to the chapter on zoonotic and vector-borne diseases.)